Common ling: Human uses

 The ling is edible; it is marketed in fresh, salted, or dried forms, and used as fishmeal.
 The salted roe of the ling is considered a delicacy in Spain and is known as huevas de maruca.
 Ling can be made into lutefisk.

 The common ling is targeted by commercial fisheries using trawls, although long lines are used in some mainland European- and Faroese-based fisheries.
 This is a deep-water species and its swim bladder is badly damaged by being brought up to the surface from the depths; the advice for sport anglers is, therefore, that boat-caught ling should not be returned to the sea and that they should stop fishing when enough have been caught for the table.
 The stock is thought to be reasonably good, but the IUCN has stated that no data are available on the population size or any population trends, that the population in the Mediterranean Sea may be marginal, with the major portion of its global range in the Atlantic.
-So, no data are available to allow a determination the status of the ling beyond data deficient.
+So, no data are available to allow a determination of the status of the ling beyond data deficient.
 Ling is regarded as a "fish to avoid" for consumers by the Marine Conservation Society because it is trawled.
 In 1999, the total catch of common ling reported to the Food and Agriculture Organization was 53,870 tonnes and the countries with the largest landings were Norway with 19,215 tonnes and the United Kingdom with 11,350 tonnes.